tanderus/PKAutogrowingTextViewCell/README.md

 # PKAutogrowTextViewCell
-Dynamic-height UITableViewCell with a UITextView
+A Dynamic-height UITableViewCell with UITextView